 |Degree Level||High school diploma or equivalent; certificate, associate, and bachelor's degree programs are available|

 |Key Skills||Customer service and organizational skills, artistic ability, creativity|

 |Salary||$27,200 (2018 median salary for all floral designers)|

 Master florists need a minimum of a high school diploma.
 Certificate, associate's, and bachelor's degree programs relative to floral design are available in addition to voluntary certifications.
 Along with artistic ability and creativity, florists should have good customer service and organizational skills.

-Floral designers in general made a median annual salary of $25,000 as of May 2015, according to the U.S. Bureau of Labor Statistics (BLS).
-Between 2014 and 2024, designers employed in floral shops can expect an 11% decrease in jobs, while those working in grocery stores can look for a 5% increase in jobs.
+Floral designers in general made a median annual salary of $27,200 as of May 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+Between 2018 and 2028, though, designers in general can expect a 14% decrease in jobs.

 Let's take a look at the educational options that can help you prepare for a career as a master florist.